-Haying - cutting and removal of vegetation as directed and authorized by the Refuge for habitat restoration and management purposes on lands owned in fee title or managed through agreement by the National Wildlife Refuge System.
+Haying or ensilage (Cooperative) - prescribed haying for habitat restoration and management purposes on lands owned in fee title or managed through agreement by the National Wildlife Refuge System.

 Seed Collection (Cooperative) - native grass and forb seed collection/harvest for habitat restoration and management purposes on lands owned in fee title or managed through agreement by the National Wildlife Refuge System.